 If you sense a feeling of disconnection in your marriage, it is worth trying some of the above advice to work on restoring intimacy with your partner.
-Intimacy is an essential ingredient for the health and happiness of your relationship, and, with a little effort, be rekindled.
+Intimacy is an essential ingredient for the health and happiness of your relationship, and with a little effort, it can be rekindled.

 Want to have a happier, healthier marriage?